-Noel has been awarded the 2018 Member of the New Zealand Order of Merit (MNZM) for services to wildlife conservation and research taxidermy.↑
+In 2018, Noel was awarded Member of the New Zealand Order of merit (MNZM) for services to wildlife conservation and research taxidermy.↑

 Dr Richard Seaton, Trustee

-Rich continues to work as a conservation biologist over the ditch, spending most of his time marvelling at Australia’s magnificent birds of prey.
+Rich continues to work as a conservation biologist over the ditch, working for the Australian Wildlife Conservancy, where part of his job includes running research on the elusive Red goshawk.
 But with regular trips back to his ‘second home’ of Rotorua, coupled with the wonders of the internet, he is helping guide the trust into the future and lending a hand where he can.

 Note: improvised raptor head protection; an essential requirement while out in the field!↑